Tabloid skinny – Read all about it! Read all about it! – The truth is out… about Rose’s love affair.

 I had hit another of my ever increasing “learning cycles”.
 I became more involved with the hard finishes, plans, space planning and all and all – even managed the construction lingo.

 I now know that I had found in hotel interiors, my one true love.
 I am totally nuts about hotel interior design.
-Plus through all my years of working upmarket, I had developed an eye for seeing details that speak of LUXE.
+Plus through all my years of working upmarket, I had developed an eye for seeing details that speak of luxury.

-But back to the fact that not only was I smitten, I realised just this year, that hotel interiors is my true calling.
-(Sounds really spooky but its true nonetheless).
+But back to the fact that not only was I smitten, I realised just this year, that hotel interiors is my true calling (sounds really spooky but its true nonetheless).